FrankasProjects/cloud-native-reliability-deployment/SystematicLiteratureReview/readme.md

 ### 3.1 Title-based filtering
 During this step part of the study selection criteria were applied in addition to a first topic-related based filtering.
 The articles matching the following criteria were removed from the resultset:
-- Posters, keynotes, workshops and informal articles
+- Posters, keynotes, workshops, and informal articles.
-- Articles, where the title indicates that the focus is on cloud offerings apart from the public cloud, e.g., hybrid or private cloud
+- Articles, where the title indicates that the focus is on cloud offerings apart from the public cloud, e.g., hybrid or private cloud.
-- Conference to journal extensions (keeping one version)
+- Conference to journal extensions (keeping one version).

 This step removed 130 articles, which results in 509 remaining articles.
 ResultSet: [4_title_based_filtering](https://github.com/FrankasProjects/cloud-native-reliability-deployment/blob/main/Systematic%20Literature%20Review/ResultSets/4_title_based_filtering.csv)